The Xometry app works best with JavaScript enabled!

 3. Type 3 Anodization: The anodized coating formed is the thickest of the three methods.
 Hence, the name hard coat color anodization.
 A bath of sulfuric acid is also used during the process.
 Metals (including aluminum components) produced with this method, have the added advantage of being suitable for environments in which extreme wear is possible.

-What Are the Types of Acid Used To Color Anodize?
+Types of Acid Used To Color Anodize

 Different types of acid are used to anodize color into metals, including aluminum components, depending on the application.
 These are listed below: